xuankimtran/docs-1/pages/katalon-recorder/docs/Get Your Job Done/Automate Scenarios/extract-and-write-data.md

 > **Notes**:
 >
-> Katalon Recorder writes to a copy of the added data file.
-Therefore, after writing to the file, you need to download it to view the extracted data.
+> As a browser extension, Katalon Recorder cannot write data directly to user file system; the extension only writes to the version of the data file that has been added to the workspace.
+Therefore, you need to download the data file again to view the extracted data.

 ## Extract and write the data